-So that’s the basic premise, nothing groundbreaking, but it is saved by the quality of the sex scenes, most of which are pretty good.
+So that’s the basic premise, for those of you who care about the plot, but the best thing about this film is the quality of the sex scenes, most of which are very good.
 The movie wastes no time in getting right to it, as it opens with Muffin filming a movie, she plays a damsel in distress that’s tied to a table in a hidden lab, while wearing a bikini, and then Nick Manning plays “Bardo” (a parody of Rambo), who bursts in with a gun to rescue her, and then they have sex on the table in the lab.
 And that’s within the first 3 minutes.
 And not long after that, Muffin and Ted have sex in their apartment, before leaving to go to Silas’ mansion.
 At the mansion we get a scene of Marsh and Fuscia having sex.
 After Zola’s arrived and had her seance, she has sex with Marsha after Tabitha has possessed her body.
 At the behest of her father, Evilyn seduces Ted, trying to drive a wedge between him and Muffin, which works when Muffin catches them naked together.
 Then Muffin takes a nap, and Tabitha somehow enters her dream and they have sex on a bed.
 The three scenes with Nguyen are the best, but scenes with Syren and Rebecca Love are always good.
 But as excellent as Nicole Sheridan’s lesbian scene with Nguyen was, she was still underutilized, considering she’s on the cover and is the ghost in the title.
 So just giving her one sex scene kinda felt like a waste.

 Oh yeah I almost forgot to mention, this film is technically a musical.
 Stone’s character lip-sings a song called The Ghouls Go West and Syren lip-sings a song called Dragula Go-Go, both written and performed by a group called The Moon-Rays, and then Nguyen actually sings her own song, which wasn’t listed in the credits.
-But I fast-forwarded through each performance, so I can’t comment on them.
+They’re decent enough performances, for what they are.

-Overall, the film isn’t a “classic,” but good enough to earn it a Chacebook rating of 4 STARS.
+Overall, the film is good enough to earn it a Chacebook rating of 4 STARS.

 GHOST IN A TEENY BIKINI is available on AMAZON.COM